MicrosoftDocs/defender-docs/defender-endpoint/review-detected-threats.md

 You need to ensure that when you run `%ProgramFiles%\Windows Defender\MpCmdRun.exe -ValidateMapsConnection` on your device, the reporting is Ok.

 #### I see a device that has been inactive for 180+ days but still showing up on the report for 'Devices with active malware'.
-The device does not show in the "Device inventory", cannot be turned on and cannot be offboarded from Microsoft Defender for Endpoint.
+The device doesn't show in the "Device inventory", can't be turned on and can't be offboarded from Microsoft Defender for Endpoint.

 The device has not been [retired](/mem/intune/remote-actions/devices-wipe) from Intune.